Stolen and missing Moon rocks: Memphis, Tennessee

 In an August 8, 1986 article written by United Press International entitled "Police Look for Stolen Moon Rocks" the author wrote: "Memphis police are looking for some moon rocks taken from a NASA van that was stolen."
 The van was assigned to Louis Marshall of Memphis, who conducts education programs for the National Aeronautics and Space Administration.
 The van was stolen from outside his home Tuesday night, driven to a field and set afire, police said Friday.
 A space suit in the van was left to burn.
 But thieves took some lunar rock and soil specimens, police said.
 Marshall said it was hard to put a value on them.
-It's stuff that belongs to all of us,' he said.'
-I'm out of business right now,' said Marshall.
-It will take a while to replace the items, he said.
+"It's stuff that belongs to all of us.
+I'm out of business right now," Marshall said.
 NASA officials said that out of 384 kg of Moon rock retrieved through the years, the sample was not a big loss.
-I don't know what value it would be except just to gloat over it personally,' said NASA spokesman Terry White about the theft.
-White said theft is not a common problem with the NASA exhibits, which are shown to schools around the country.’
-I’d always thought, Who's going to mess with a big red van with NASA on it?'
-Marshall said."
+"I don't know what value it would be except just to gloat over it personally," said NASA spokesman Terry White about the theft.
+White said theft is not a common problem with the NASA exhibits, which are shown to schools around the country.
+"I'd always thought, 'Who's going to mess with a big red van with NASA on it?'"
+Marshall said.
 There is no indication that this theft was related to a Moon rock theft that followed just a few days later in Louisiana.

 Louisiana Science and Nature Center

-A set of six fragments of Moon rocks used in educational programs were stolen from the Louisiana Science and Nature Center by ripping a small safe out of a wall.
+A set of six fragments of Moon rocks used in educational programs were stolen from the Louisiana Science and Nature Center by ripping a small safe out of a wall in 1986.
 The case remains unsolved.

 Virginia Beach

-On January 10, 2006, Rudo Kashiri, an education specialist employed by NASA, reported that someone broke into a van that was parked in the driveway of her home in Virginia Beach, Virginia and made off with a collection of NASA Moon rocks.
+On January 10, 2006, Rudo Kashiri, an education specialist employed by NASA, reported that someone broke into a van that was parked in the driveway of her home in Virginia Beach, Virginia, and made off with a collection of NASA Moon rocks.
 The rocks were in a safe that was bolted to the van.
 The safe may or may not have been properly locked.
 As an Education Specialist for NASA, Kashiri's job involved bringing the Moon rocks to schools and showing them to students.
 These Moon rocks have not been recovered.